 Lesley’s education programs lead to initial licensure as a teacher in Massachusetts, and through an interstate contract agreement, students earning initial licensure are also authorized to teach in 49 other states.
+Students must pass their required Massachusetts Tests for Educator Licensure (MTEL) exams before they begin their senior practicum.
+To promote success, Lesley offers multiple supports such as MTEL preparation workshops, tutoring for exams, and coursework, which support the content of the exams.
 Note: All Education majors must carry a second major in an appropriate liberal arts content area.

 Early Childhood Education